GooFit/AmpGen/README.tex.md

 ```
 D0[SpinFormalism=Canonical]{K*(892)bar0,rho(770)0}
 ```
-selects the S-wave of the $K^* \rho$ system.
+selects the S-wave of the @f$K^* \rho@f$ system.
 The user can also specify systems of helicity couplings in the canonical formalism, using the attribute _helAmp_.
 For example, suppose the transversity amplitudes were used rather than the canonical, then the user can specify
 ```
 D0[SpinFormalism=Canonical;helAmp=Long]{K*(892)bar0,rho(770)0}
 D0[SpinFormalism=Canonical;helAmp=t1]{K*(892)bar0,rho(770)0}